Canop/miaou/README.md

 ## Mobile devices

-Miaou should work on most webkit based browsers in recent Android devices (KitKat might be a requirement).
+Miaou should work on most webkit based browsers in recent Android devices.

 # Development